abeseler/DbDeploy/README.md

 The following properties are available:

 - `include`: The files or directories to include.
-- `contextFilter`: The contexts to use.
-If the context is not provided, the includes will be used for all contexts.
+- `contextFilter`: The required contexts for the include.
+If one of the contexts is not provided, the migration(s) of the include will be skipped.
 - `contextRequired`: If a context is required.
 Default is `false`.
 - `errorIfMissingOrEmpty`: If an error should be thrown if the included file or directory is missing or empty.
 Default is `true`.